 As per the Florida State University Policy for International Experiences, faculty and staff advisors will need to ensure that they work with their students to ensure that the policy is understood and followed.

 If the international experience is administered through International Programs, proceed with their policies.
-Faculty initiating a for-credit international student experience and students (with departmental approval) enrolling in an Internship as part of an international experience will have the international experience administered through International Programs.
+Faculty initiating a for-credit international student experience and students (with departmental approval) enrolling in a Directed Independent Study (including special topics course and dissertation hours) or an Internship as part of an international experience will have the international experience administered through International Programs.

 Student International Experience Plan

 The following non-credit programs require a Student International Experience Plan (SIEP): international awards funded through Florida State University (including the Congress of Graduate Students), international experiences through the Center for Leadership and Civic Education, Center for the Advancement of Human Rights and the Career Center, Registered Student Organization (RSO), university sponsored, university funded or faculty-involved non-credit international experiences, including international conferences.